VINXIS/vinxis.moe/src/content/blog/Sendai MAX.md

 Ok I don't really want to ramble about this brainrot because it's just really drunk people asking me about stuff because they are really drunk, so I'll just end that there.
 I got home at like around 10 pm?
 While I was going to the station from the university, I also saw my professor behind me when I turned to go into a 7/11, and he had a massive smile and waved back at me.
 He's so epic

 Hopefully I get pictures up soon.
 Comments should be up April 11 though.

+# April 11 2025
+*Written at April 13 2:01 UTC*

+Comments DID go up this day let me tell you.
+They did in fact go up.
+I'm actually really happy about it even though at the time of writing there hasn't been new comments lolol.
+Hopefully I also get table of contents up for pages like these as well for easier nav.... and also the pictures...

+Not much actually happened this day I believe.
+The majority of the lab was basically knocked out I think from the night before because noone was there.
+I left a bit early as a result since there wasn't really much to do this day.
+I wanted to ask about a project the professor was talking about on the bus as we were going to the dinner, but he wasn't there either.

+I also converted the USD i actually brought now finally, honestly the fact I was able to survive for a week off of like just 150 CAD is pretty impressive in my opinion.
+Like I had to get home appliances and stuff too, and I still ate out, and it still all fit in 150 CAD the past like 9 or so days.
+Anyway I lost 10 dollars apparently because the USD JPY was like 143 JPY per dollar? and I exchanged at 140.
+Oh well

+After that I think I basically did nothing.
+I finally got on discord VC for once after so long.
+Back home I'd always be on discord VC like basically every waking moment, so it's kind of crazy how little I was on discord VC since until now.
+Since my laptop is running NixOS and it's honestly like my first time using a Linux OS that isn't just like a server or like WSL or something, it was a bit of a hassle.
+The audio drivers still bug out for some reason, which I'm not sure why, but it's manageable so far.

+Proton works really well too, I'm kind of shocked.
+I just turned on the steam play toggle thing and I was immediately able to just play Neon White.
+Weirdly though, the mouse feels like its polling rate is really low for some reason?
+It's the same mouse I used at home, so I think it's just something with the drivers of this computer currently, but that's an investigation for another time.

+# April 12 2025
+*Written at April 13 2:29 UTC*

+This morning was hell.
+The night of April 10 was brainrotting me like crazy.
+Something about it was just bothering me so much but I couldn't really figure out why.
+The whole thing of being asked if I have a GF and that I should get one and that I should go to Osaka and whatever the fuck.
+Like it's not really the issue of them saying all that, but the issue of me not being sure if I'm allowed to respond how I want to when that shit is brought up.

+Also I have to contemplate a lot about what to do for Masters.
+I didn't bring it up for the April 11 day, but basically they said they are chill for me to come as a Mechanical Engineering masters student to their lab September or January; however, I asked them if a double degree situation would be possible, where I would be able to do a dual masters program between Tohoku University and the University of Alberta, and they said the administrative work is not feasible at the current time.
+Which I get, but it's also very unfortunate and annoying that this is the situation now...

+I REALLY do not want to be stuck in Edmonton for so much longer, and the lab at Tohokudai is so fuckin chill (so far), but the degree at U of A would be really beneficial.
+I am considering basically 3 options now:
+1. I'm just fucked and I just do the masters at UofA and stay stuck there for more years I guess
+2. Suggest if I can just do the paperwork for them or something maybe
+3. Do 2 simultaneous disconnected Masters at the same time.
+In order of preference, I guess it's just 2 > 3 >= 1.
+3 sounds like an insane hassle to try to manage.
+If they let me do 2 then that would be really nice.
+1 would be so fucking sad, but maybe I could just do PhD at Tohokudai after?
+But if I get offered in U of A again, I'd end up having to take that instead.

+Whatever, anyway I went out for a long time this day.
+I was craving some eel, but before that I also needed to get cream, so I went window shopping for a long time.
+They have SO MUCH lotion here, but no cream... in the end I went to hell (Don Quijote) and I found some moisturising gel, which sounded quite interesting.
+I found out it's like even lighter than lotion later though, but honestly considering my skin is not really that oily or dry, I figured I should try it.
+The reason I used cream before was because it lasted super long, but it wasn't like much better than lotion in the first place for me.

+After that, I ate at an Izakaya that specialised in eel dishes.
+I got 2 dishes, a Garlic Harami Bowl, and an Unaju Take.
+The reason I got 2 dishes was because I failed like crazy getting the Garlic Harami Bowl because I thought it was an eel dish but it was steak... and I'm eating at an eel place... and I'm craving eel... so I HAD to get the Unaju Take.
+It was kind of a mistake because I was already full by the Garlic Harami Bowl, but I had to get some fucking eel man.
+The Garlic Harami Bowl was 1980 yen, and the Unaju Take bowl was 1990 yen; both were on the bit of the pricey side, but they were some really bougie dishes I can't lie, and they tasted fucking amazing so like I honestly don't care they could've charged me like 25 bux for each instead really.

+I did some more window shopping but ultimately didn't really get anything, and then just went back home.
+I have been slacking like crazy on Anki, so I was thinking of doing some of that, but I just passed out for like 2-3 hours apparently.
+Woke up and forgot that I have to finish some food that's in my fridge because the best before dates were coming up on them...... so I had to eat EVEN more lol, but it's ok.

+A friend gave me a [[Made in Abyss]] mug for my last birthday, and I found out that since I'm in Japan, I could go to the store he got it from, the name of which is Cospa.
+It was apparently in the building I went to at some point while window shopping, so I'm going to go again April 13 to check out what they got.

+Tried writing a Statement of Purpose but failed finishing it last night, so I'm gonna have to do that April 13 as well.
+Oh well, hopefully though I catch up on Anki and get pictures up on this page soon.